gchq/stroom-docs/install-guide/stroom-6-installation-draft.md

 #### Change database passwords

 This change should be made in the `.env` configuration file.
+If the values are not there then this service is not included in your Stroom stack and there is nothing to change.

   * `STROOM_DB_PASSWORD`
   * `STROOM_DB_ROOT_PASSWORD`